← The archive Dispatch

 An agent will never ask you that.
 It will generate the system, the tests, and a confident paragraph on why it’s fine.
 Whether it’s actually fine is a human call, and red teaming is where you make it.

 Review against intent, not just correctness.
-Code that’s internally consistent and does the wrong thing sails through every automated check and fails the only one that matters.
-Someone has to hold the real goal in their head and check the work against it, not just confirm the tests are green.
+Code that’s internally consistent and does the wrong thing sails through every automated check.
+Someone has to hold the real goal in their head and compare the work against it, not just confirm the tests are green.

 Keep the units small and the trunk clean.
 Small PRs aren’t a style preference anymore, they’re what keeps a human able to review at all.
 Keep the main branch releasable, so a break stops the line and gets fixed before it compounds.
-And make room for review that isn’t about any single change, because most of the failures that take a system down don’t live in one PR.
-They live in the gaps between them, in the duplicated abstraction and the slow drift from what you meant to build.
-No line-by-line review catches that, because it isn’t on any line.
+And make room for review that isn’t tied to any single change, because most of the failures that take a system down live between PRs: the duplicated abstraction, the slow drift from what you meant to build.
+Line-by-line review can’t catch those.

 At company scale, no single team is the problem.
 What bites you is that you can’t see across all of them at once, and the volume is now enormous.

-Traceability stops being paperwork and starts being survival.
+Traceability comes first.
 Every change should trace back to the intent behind it, so that when something breaks, or an auditor asks, or a customer does, you can reconstruct why a thing exists and who decided it should.
 With humans writing every line, this was implicit.
-With agents producing most of it, you make it explicit or you lose the thread entirely.
+With agents producing most of it, you make it explicit or you lose the thread.

 Build in layers, because no single check is enough when the output is this fluent and this voluminous.
 Evals that block a merge on regression.
 Observability required before anything ships, not bolted on after.
 Progressive delivery, so a change meets real traffic in shadow, then a slice of users, before it meets everyone.
-Each layer is cheap insurance against the kind of failure that no longer announces itself.
+Each layer is cheap compared to the failure it catches.

 Then the slower structural work.
 Concentrate the hardest thinking on your most senior people instead of spreading it thin across everyone with an agent and a keyboard; the tool rewards judgment, and judgment is unevenly distributed.
 Rebuild the path for juniors, who used to learn the craft by writing production code and can’t anymore, around the parts that still need a human: review, planning, design, and the discipline of understanding a system before changing it.
 And measure the right thing.
 If your dashboard celebrates output volume, you’re measuring the disease.
 Count the defects that escape to production, the time it takes to actually understand an incident, the share of shipped code someone can explain.
 Those only move the right way when thinking is happening.